 The Element ID and Length fields are defined in 8.4.2.1 (General).

 TGah Editor: Change the subclause below as follows (#3282):

 The Max Away Duration field indicates the maximum duration that the AP may be out of reach for the STA (operating in other channels, sleeping or operating in other RAWs).
-The value of the Max Away Duration field is expressed in units of microseconds.(#3477)
+The value of the Max Away Duration field is expressed in units of TU.(#3477)